 - Help to raise funds for the reserve or have your company sponsor special projects.

 If you are interested in getting involved in looking after this magical place we’d love to hear from you.
-Call us on 01284 750050 and ask for Chris Gregory (volunteers) or Bonita Johnston (local businesses and schools).
+Call us on 01284 750050 and ask for Ian Henderson (volunteers) or Bonita Johnston (local businesses and schools).

 In November 2016 we celebrated the opening of the Nunnery Lakes Discovery Trail.
 The trail was supported by a grant from Tesco’s Bags of Help community scheme, with new access signs and interpretation panels being installed by Friends of the Reserve volunteers - a real community effort.